GB3WES - the Westmorland 5MHz beacon

 - Transmit periods: 1, 16, 31 and 46 minutes past

 the hour for a period of 30 seconds.
-GB3RAL transmits one minute earlier and
+GB3RAL (now QRT) used to transmit one minute earlier and

-GB3ORK transmits one minute later, so the three beacons fire up one after
+GB3ORK transmits one minute later, the idea being that the three (now two) beacons fire up one after

 Format of the GB3WES transmission (as of 28-Mar-2012)